ricsanfre/pi-cluster/docs/_docs/minio-baremetal.md

 #### Monitoring from Kube-Prometheus-Stack

-In case Prometheus server is deployed in Kuberentes cluster using kube-prometheus-stack (i.e Prometheus Operator), Prometheus Operator CRD `ScrapeConfig` resource can be used to automatically add configuration for scrapping metrics from baremetal Minio.
+In case Prometheus server is deployed in Kubernetes cluster using kube-prometheus-stack (i.e Prometheus Operator), Prometheus Operator CRD `ScrapeConfig` resource can be used to automatically add configuration for scrapping metrics from baremetal Minio.

 -   Create Kubernetes secret containing bearer token generated before